 Apart from gaining residency, this woman had no other use for a Panama corporation… not when she formed one and not three years later when I spoke with her.

 My advice was to let the corporation die on the vine.
 Should she ever find herself with a need for a Panama corporation, she could set up a new one then.
 In the meantime, she’d save herself the annual fees.

 The lady wasn’t happy with my recommendation, but I’m glad to be able to report that she did take it.

 Second, Not All Offshore Attorneys Can Be Taken At Their Word

 That cautionary tale leads to another, related one…

-In the years since Panama launched its Friendly Nations residency program, I’ve heard from many dozens of readers who have set up a corporation in Panama for that reason—as part of the process of qualifying for a Friendly Nations visa.
+Since Panama made changes to its Friendly Nations residency program, I’ve heard from many dozens of readers who set up a corporation in Panama in order to gain permanent residency, wondering if these changes would affect their visas.

 After the application has been processed and the residency visa approved, the corporation is no longer required.
-Readers write at this stage asking me to confirm what the cost should be for shutting down a Panama corporation.
+Readers write at this stage asking me to confirm the cost of shutting down a Panama corporation.